• Skip to content

 Estimated reading time: 6 minutes

-As 2020 winds down, hopefully, your church has begun planning for 2021.
+As this winds down, hopefully, your church has begun planning for next year.
 As you begin that process, take the time to ask some crucial questions at the next church board meeting.

-Those who have been given the responsibility of managing a church are required to take the necessary steps to ensure it is financially viable and exercises effective management practices.
+Those who have been given the responsibility of managing a church are required to take the necessary steps to ensure it is financially viable and exercise effective management practices.

-Neither of which happens without intent and planning.
+Neither of these things happens without intent and planning.

 Global planning for a church begins with the church oversight board.